 6.4 Euthanasia and Voluntary Assisted Dying

 Euthanasia has a mixed history in Australia.
 We know that people with capacity can refuse treatment.
 Refusal on this basis can lead to their death.
 For a brief time in the 1990s, the Northern Territory permitted euthanasia, but this law was overturned by federal legislation.
 The Queensland parliament is due to debate voluntary assisted dying (VAD) in an upcoming (post-election) sitting.
 Currently, it is an illegal and a criminal offence, according section 311 Criminal Code Act 1899 (Qld) to procure, counsel or aid another to suicide.
+However, the Voluntary Assisted Dying Act 2021 (Qld) was passed in statute on 1 Janury 2023.
 Despite this there is much weight and support given to people with advanced and progressive terminal or chronic or neurogenerative condition to die with dignity of their own choosing and with support from services.

 We are very fortunate at QUT because of the research undertaken by a group of academics and professionals in end-of-life care.
 QUT’s End of Life Law in Australia can be accessed by clicking here.
 Free training on End of Life Law for Clinicians can also be accessed by clicking here.
 This is not a mandatory part of this unit.
 Future versions of CSB338 will contain this.
 If you have time and you are sufficiently interested, I will appreciate and value your feedback on its inclusion in future version of this unit.

-Currently, the only state where VAD is available is Victoria.
+Currently, the only states where VAD is available is Victoria and Queensland.
 Western Australia has legislation (Voluntary Assisted Dying Act 2019 (WA)) but this has not been implemented and is not expected to be available to Western Australia citizens until 2021.
 More information on the WA Act can be found here.
 Section 115 of the WA has similarities with the section in the Victorian Act found below.
 It’s worth having a peek at this legislation as it could impact paramedic care of the dying resulting from a deliberate act.
 Section 81 Voluntary Assisted Dying Act 2017 (Vic) states:

 81 No liability for registered health practitioner or ambulance paramedic present after person administered voluntary assisted dying substance